Friday, May 15 to Sunday, May 17

 Lunch Break

 Bring your own lunch or visit three food trucks by the courtyard.
 Coffee and pastries are available from the Wolf & Mermaid pop-up at the entrance and the Odd Box Coffee cart in the courtyard.
 Live music by John Francis and the Poor Clares.
-Free to all.

-with Hakim Bellamy
+in Conversation with Hakim Bellamy – Main Stage

 National Book Award–winning author of Soldiers and Kings, about his time spent embedded with smugglers guiding migrants across the U.S.–Mexico border